Quantization of (-1)-Shifted Derived Poisson Manifolds: -operators on Berezinian half-densities

 Then $\Gamma(\hat{S}T_\Cc{M})_\hbar$ is a Poisson subalgebra of $\Gamma(\hat{S}T_\Cc{M})\hbarr$ and the map \eqref{Section 2 Eqn hbar map on tensor fields} is an isomorphism of Poisson algebras from $ \Gamma(\hat{S}T_\Cc{M})$ to $\Gamma(\hat{S}T_\Cc{M})_\hbar$.

-The theorem below, which is a direct consequence of Voronov's derived bracket \cite{MR2163405} construction, indicates that a $\BV_\infty$-operator induces a $(-1)$-shifted derived Poisson structure.
-Note that this result is known in the literatures in various different forms.
-See \cite[Theorem 3.2]{MR4235776}, for instance.
+The theorem below indicates that a $\BV_\infty$-operator induces a $(-1)$-shifted derived Poisson structure.
+This can be proved using Voronov's derived bracket construction \cite{MR2163405}.
+Below we will give an alternative proof using Theorem \ref{Section 1 Thm Shifted Poisson structure equiv to formal series}.
+Note that this result is known in the literature in various different forms.
+See \cite[Theorem 3.2]{MR4235776} and \cite[Corollary]{MR3235797}, for instance.